thedirtycolumbia/monitorama-2017/0524-wednesday.md

 "The key to not being woken up by monitoring alerts is to fix the cause for alerts." — someone on the internet, probably.

+### Consistency in Monitoring with Microservices at Lyft
+_Yann Ramin (Lyft)_

+Is an engineering manager at Lyft (previously held that role at Twitter).

+"C is still the best programming language."

+How to handle production incidents with lots of services and diverse teams.

+What are we trying to solve?
+Scaling operational mindfulness.
+Examples:
+* "I didn't realize it was logging errors all weekend."
+* "The Jenkins build was green so I closed my laptop and walked away."

+We approach monitoring as operations.
+We don't think about it an end-to-end.
+We need to build in monitoring from the start.

+How can we make monitoring easy.
+Are there ways to absract or modularize it?

+Teams are on-call for their services.
+There is no operations or SRE role per se.

+The goal is to make it easy to produce metrics.
+Lyft uses the statsd protocol.

+Lyft's pipeline looks like: github.com/lyft/statsrelay -> github.com/lyft/statsite -> TSDB (Wavefront and an internal thing)

+Service level aggregates (histograms) centrally, per host data is processed locally.
+Everything writes at the same time (either at the top of the second or minute) so aggregates are aligned everywhere.

+Lyft processes billions of events per second.
+That turns into only ~200K metrics/second thanks to rollups.

+Instrument loggers so that you have metrics by log severity and can easily page somebody if a service logs critical.

+Lyft also has Envoy (https://lyft.github.io/envoy/), a layer 7 proxy and communcation bus, which "exposes a multitude of statistics to aid in system visibility and debugging as well as distributed tracing via thirdparty providers."

+Lyft also has Orca which is a Salt module that provisions remote resources a service needs during deploy.

+They also have an okay Go stats library: https://github.com/lyft/gostats

+Using different systems for monitoring is distracting and delays debugging.

+In Lyft's central monitoring and alerting hub, dashboards map to Salt states.
+Every service gets a default dashboard with base alarms.
+Services define extra resources they need in a Salt pillar.

+We shouldn't expect users to become experts in order to use our monitoring and alerting tools.